Chatham Islands: Dragonflies and damselflies

+According to Marinov & McHugh (2010), the poor diversity is linked to harsh environmental conditions, such as generally low annual temperatures, constant strong winds and high acidity in the habitats where their larvae develop.

+Xanthocnemis tuanuii is endemic to the Chatham Islands, but close to Xanthocnemis zealandica (McLachlan, 1873) from mainland New Zealand and genetic studies suggest that the two species cohabitate on the Chatham Islands Nolan & al (2007).

+According to Marinov & McHugh (2010), the Chatham Island population of Austrolestes colensonis differs genetically from the populations on New Zealand’s main islands, but the differences seem too weak to separate them into two species.

+Threats

-Much of the natural forest of these islands has been cleared for farming, but Mangere and Rangatira Islands are now preserved as nature reserves to conserve some of these unique flora and fauna.
-Another threat to wildlife comes from introduced species which prey on the indigenous birds and reptiles, whereas on Mangere and Rangatira, livestock has been removed and native wildlife is recovering.
+Much of the natural forest of the islands has been cleared for farming.
+Introduced species that prey on the indigenous birds and reptiles are a threat.
+On Mangere and Rangatira Islands, which are now preserved as nature reserves to conserve some of the unique flora and fauna, livestock has been removed and native wildlife is recovering.

 Most lakes have been affected by agricultural run-off, but water quality has improved and river quality is generally classed as 'A'.

+In February 2025, the Department of Conservation (DOC) announced a pest eradication project on the island.
+The project, part of the Island-Ocean Connection Challenge (IOCC), targets three islands up to 15 times larger than any previously cleared of pests in New Zealand.
+The goal is to remove invasive species, restore ecosystems, and protect native wildlife, including kākāpō, seabirds, and rare plants.
+The total project cost is estimated at $202 million, with $54 million from the government and $11.5 million raised through philanthropy, leaving $137 million still needed.

 History

 Moriori

-The first human inhabitants of the Chathams were Polynesian tribes who probably settled the islands around 1500 CE (though possibly as late as 1550 CE), and in their isolation became the Moriori.
+The first human inhabitants of the Chathams were Polynesians who probably settled the islands around 1500 (though possibly as late as 1550), and in their isolation became the Moriori.
 It was formerly believed that the Moriori migrated directly from the more northerly Polynesian islands.
-However, linguistic research in the early 2000s instead concluded that the ancestral Moriori were Māori wanderers from New Zealand:
+However, linguistic research in the early 2000s instead concluded that the ancestral Moriori were Māori arrivals from New Zealand:

-Scholarship over the past 40 years has radically revised the model offered a century earlier by Smith: the Moriori as a pre-Polynesian people have gone (the term Moriori is now a technical term referring to those ancestral Māori who settled the Chatham Islands).'
+Scholarship over the past 40 years has radically revised the model offered a century earlier by Smith: the Moriori as a pre-Polynesian people have gone (the term Moriori is now a technical term referring to those ancestral Māori who settled the Chatham Islands).

-The plants cultivated by the Māori arrivals were ill-suited for the colder Chathams, so the Moriori lived as hunter-gatherers and fishermen.
-While their new environment deprived them of the resources with which to build ocean-going craft for long voyages, the Moriori invented what was known as the waka kōrari, a semi-submerged craft, constructed of flax and lined with air bladders from kelp.
+The plants cultivated by Māori were ill-suited for the colder Chathams, so the Moriori lived as hunter-gatherers and fishermen.
+While their new environment lacked the resources for building ocean-going craft for long voyages, the Moriori invented the waka kōrari, a semi-submerged craft constructed of flax and lined with air bladders from kelp.
 This craft was used to travel to the outer islands on 'birding' missions.
-The Moriori society was a peaceful society and bloodshed was outlawed by the chief Nunuku-whenua after generations of warfare.
-Arguments were solved by consensus or by duels rather than warfare, but at the first sign of bloodshed, the fight was over.
-It has been estimated that the population numbered about 2,000 prior to European contact.
+After generations of warfare, bloodshed was outlawed by the chief Nunuku-whenua and Moriori society became peaceful.
+Disputes were resolved by consensus or by duels in which, at the first sign of bloodshed, the fight was deemed over.
+The population before European contact was about 2,000.